When you have completed your studies at Stockholm University you are welcome to apply for your certificate at the Student Services.

 For more information please contact the Director of studies Richard Gyllencreutz, email@example.com

-The Department of Geological Sciences has three research education programs.
-This education ends with a degree as Licentiate of Philosophy and/or Doctor of Philosophy in one of the three following programs:
+The Department of Geological Sciences has three research education programs: Geochemistry, Geology and Marine Geology.
+This education ends with a degree as Licentiate of Philosophy and/or Doctor of Philosophy in one of the three programs.

 Professors in charge of the programs